Versace x Cher Celebrate Pride Month With Crystals, Rainbows & Charity in ‘Chersace’ Collaboration

-Versace’s range of collaborations is getting a boost for Pride — thanks to none other than Cher.
+Versace’s range of collaborations is getting a boost for Pride — thanks to Cher.

 The iconic singer has teamed up with the Italian luxury house to launch “Chersace,” a limited-edition Pride capsule collection.
 The rainbow-hued collection includes a range of unisex separates, which will support Gender Spectrum — a charity that shares resources and creates gender-sensitive and inclusive environments for gender-diverse youth.